vshvedov/CommandTilde/README.md

 ## License

 The app comes with a simple, no-nonsense license you can read in one breath.
-In short: you’re free to use the code, tweak it, and run the app—just not for commercial gain.
+In short: you’re free to use the code, tweak it, and share the app—just not for commercial gain.
 Keep it free, keep it good.

 CommandTilde License